-- Use ethnographic field research to develop case studies of mobile apps used to address HIV, TB, COVID-19 and sexual and reproductive health in Kenya, Ghana and Viet Nam;
+- Use ethnographic field research to develop case studies of mobile apps and social media used to address HIV, TB, COVID-19 and sexual and reproductive health in Kenya, Ghana, Viet Nam, Bangladesh and Colombia.

 - Assess what legal and policy frameworks are used to implement these tools, how they are governed, how human rights concerns are addressed, and how integrated youth and civil society are in decision-making for these tools;